How do mourning memories work?

 Why make mourning memories for relatives and friends?

-Dealing with the loss of a loved one is never an easy task.
+Dealing with the loss of a loved one is never an easy task, not to mention as the most unbearable moment in our lives.
 The fight is a complicated time when we have to face a variety of feelings – and even learn to live with the eternal absence of a loved one.
 It is at this point that memories of mourning can help.

 Developed in a personalized way, these “saint” are traditions among some families, and help to pay the last tribute to someone special.

 What are mourning memories, and how do they work?

 The grieving memories are also known as “saints” in some places.
 They function as small leaflets printed in graphics with a photo of the departed and a message in honor of him.

 Souvenirs distribute during the funeral or the seventh-day mass present as a way to honor and remember those who left.

 In the past, these memories were cloudy.
 Still, today the scenario is changing, and it is plausible to have colorful saints produced and even with more lively and creative messages, to recall the personality and preferences of those who left.

 If the deceased loved flowers, for example, the memory may come with a purple background or with a photograph of the Dead that recalls a joyful moment.
 The more this identification made, the easier it is for family members and friends to keep the memory of those who left alive.